A universal implementation of radiative effects in neutrino event generators: Implementation

 where $\Delta E_{\gamma'}$ is sampled using Eq.~\ref{eq:extprob}, computed using the corrected outgoing-electron kinematics.
 In this case, the outgoing electron is not parallel to the beam.
 This adds an additional term to the $\lambda_{2}$ definition which describes the outgoing electron internal bremsstrahlung:

+The last term in Eq.~\ref{eq.lambd2} represents the contribution of a nonpeaked term, as discussed in the text surrounding Eq.~62 of Ref.~\cite{PhysRevC.64.054610}.
+In Ref.~\cite{PhysRevC.64.054610}, the nonpeaked term is split evenly between the electron peaks, and appears in both $\lambda_1$ and $\lambda_2$.
+In order to generate initial-state radiation independently of the scattered electron direction, we have chosen to include the nonpeaked term only in $\lambda_2$.
+Therefore in order to preserve the total strength of the nonpeaked contribution we have multiplied this term by a factor of 2.
+In practice this effect is relatively small.
 For the outgoing electron, $g\equiv bt+\lambda_2$.
 The outgoing-electron momenta and emitted photon energies, $\Delta E_\gamma$ and $\Delta E_{\gamma '}$, are added to the event record.
 We define the "true" (i.e., vertex) momentum-transferred squared as $Q^2=-(k_{1}^{corr}-k_{2}^{corr})^2$.
 This corresponds to the value used in the event generation to compute the primary vertex interaction.

 Lastly, we calculate the cross-section correction factor due to virtual-photon emission, vertex, and vacuum polarization effects.
 The cross sections of interest are the cross section for an electron to scatter off into a solid angle $d\Omega_e$ and produce photons with energies $E_\gamma$ and $E_{\gamma'}$, and the cross section for an electron to scatter off a proton without emitting visible photons with energy greater than $\Delta E_m$,